Sub-Collector, SI among 100 asked to self quarantine

-(Eds: recasts overnight story) Kozhikode, Apr 26 (PTI): A Sub-Collector and Circle Inspector were among more than 100 people directed to self quarantine after a mentally unsound destitute man housed in a shelter camp visited by them tested positive for COVID-19, a top police official said.
+(Eds: recasts overnight story) (Rpting after changing designation in 3rd para) Kozhikode, Apr 26 (PTI): A Sub-Collector and Circle Inspector were among more than 100 people directed to self quarantine after a mentally unsound destitute man housed in a shelter camp visited by them tested positive for COVID-19, a top police official said.
 The man was in a shelter camp set up by the district administration, along with about 100 destitutes.

-Sub-Collector Samba Siva Rao said the officials, volunteers and inmates were directed to go on home quarantine as a precautionary measure in the light of the destitute testing positive.
+District Collector RPT Collector Samba Siva Rao said the officials, volunteers and inmates were directed to go on home quarantine as a precautionary measure in the light of the destitutetesting positive.
 "We were part of the team identifying the destitute roaming around the city limits.

 As is the usual practise, we house them in batches of 100 and one among them tested positive.
 As a precaution, we have all been advised to go into self quarantine and have given our swab samples for testing," the Circle Inspector, who did not wish to be named, told PTI.